paulshryock/Clean-Up-the-Web/README.md

 1. Get new JWT tokens: https://addons.mozilla.org/en-US/developers/addon/api/key/
 2. Set `AMO_JWT_ISSUER` and `AMO_JWT_SECRET` environment variables
 3. Run `npm run sign`

-## Contributing

-If you'd like to contribute, please read the [Code of Conduct][code-of-conduct] and [Contributing instructions][contributing], then fork the repository and use a feature branch.
-Pull requests are welcome.

 [license]: https://firstdonoharm.dev/
 [code-of-conduct]: CODE_OF_CONDUCT.md